mvcdigital/blisscakeart/src/content/contact/_index.md

 ---
 title: Contact
 subtitle: Get in touch
-content: |-
+content: >-
   Please complete the enquiry form and I’ll get back to you as soon as possible.

   Alternatively, you can email me at enquiries@blisscakeart.co.uk

+  Prices for bespoke cakes start from £150.
+I aim to respond to all enquiries within 48 hours, however during busier times this may take slightly longer.
+I appreciate your patience.

-  You can also find me on social media.
+  You can also find me on social media below!
 flavours:
   - name: Vanilla
   - name: Chocolate